dstraub/cci/README.md

 Leightweigth Camel CDI Integration
 ==================================

-Camel supports since version 2.10 CDI with "camel-cdi".
+Camel supports since version 2.10 CDI with [camel-cdi](http://camel.apache.org/cdi.html).
 This implementation relies on [deltaspike](http://incubator.apache.org/deltaspike) and uses a common pattern (Singleton/Startup) to start an CamelCDIContext (I also have a few ideas from this project used, thank you).

 But here, the main actor is a CDI-Extension: